 I use this glaze a lot and for a good reason: it delivers big time.
 It's the easiest two-ingredient glaze EVER.

-- Poppy seeds: smell them before using them.
+- Poppy seeds: They contain oil, so my recommendation is to keep them in the freezer.
+I have a glass jar in the freezer at all times and use it directly.
+Alternatively, keep them in the fridge.
+Smell them before using.
 If they smell rancid, like old oil, throw them away and go buy new ones.
-Use between 2-3 tablespoons.
-Don't be tempted to add than that.
+Use between 2 and 3 tablespoons.
+Don't be tempted to add to that.

-- Batter: it is important to beat until thickened and to add both sugar and oil in thin streams.
-This will ensure the cake is well mixed and the batter airy.
+- Batter: It is important to beat until thickened and to add both sugar and oil in thin streams.
+This will ensure the cake is well mixed and the batter is airy.

-- Pan: removing the cake from the pan is one of the worst moments when baking bundt cakes.
-But try this: butter the pan thoroughly with room t° butter (I use a brush or my fingers) and flour it, shaking off excess.
-And then put it in the fridge while making the batter.
-Pour the batter directly into the cold pan.
-It makes all the difference.
+- Pan: Removing the cake from the pan is one of the worst moments when baking bundt cakes.
+I now use shortening to grease the pan and then flour it as usual.
+It makes all the difference!

-- Keeping: this cake freezes wonderfully, well wrapped.
-Defrost at room t°.
+- Storing the cake: This cake freezes wonderfully, well wrapped.
+Defrost at room temperature.

 - Flavorings: this is a base recipe, but you can flavor it with citrus zest, liquors, and spices such as cardamom, cinnamon or ginger.

-- Glaze: a simple powdered glaze always works wonders both for flavor and for keeping.
+- A simple powdered glaze always works wonders both for flavor and for keeping.
 The glaze keeps the poppy seed cake's moisture sealed inside longer.

 - Serving ideas: use it as a pound cake and serve it sliced with whipped cream and berries.
 Or use it as a base for a trifle recipe, such as this Strawberry Trifle.